 What you can do about self-harm

-Discovering that your child is self-harming will inevitably have a big emotional effect on you.
-But however it makes you feel, it's very important that you stay calm and let your child know that you're there to help and support them.
+Whatever your relationship to a child, discovering they’re self-harming will inevitably have a big emotional effect on you.
+But however it makes you feel, it's very important that you stay calm and let them know that you're there to help and support them.